bor0/gidti/manuscript/chapter2.md

 X> ### Exercise 16
 X>
 X> Prove each one of the proofs above using both truth tables and three-column proofs techniques.
+Since it is impossible to represent quantifiers with truth tables, skip doing 3 and 4.

 X> ### Exercise 17
 X>